JohnFromMars/BatchFromMarsPorject/README.md

 Filter Task
 --------------
 The `filter` task picks the data out with specifies condition which represented by Lambda.
-The codes below are illustarting how to pick the data which equal to string "0000".
+The codes below are illustrating how to pick the data equal to the string "0000".

        batchController.input("D:/BatchFromMars/SortData/sort1.txt", "UTF8")
 		          .output("D:/BatchFromMars/TestFooterAndHeader.txt", "BIG5", false)